 - Use SEMrush to study your competition and learn what they’ve done to obtain snippet space.

 - Enter the query your audience might use into Google and see what the current Featured Snippet is.
 If your competition is already hogging the space, go to the “People also ask” section and optimize your content for those queries.

 - Rewrite your content to answer two or more questions instead of just one.
 This can get your website into Featured Snippets for related queries.

-- Keep your content short and sweet, and use bullet points and short paragraph structure.
+- Keep your content short and sweet.
+Use bullet points and a short paragraph structure for easy readability.

 2. Knowledge Graphs

 The Knowledge Graph is an information box that appears on the top right side of the search results.
 It generally features an extensive answer to a specific question.
 Google uses its algorithm to pull the information from its database of reliable sources.

 Here are some ways you can set up your site for Knowledge Graphs: